reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 - [Invoice or price estimate](#invoice) (e.g., `*.pdf` or text)
 - [Short description and file version this was based on](#versioning)

 While the above files should be available for each hardware revision, some of the files below are nice-to-have, but not crucial.
-Like for the PCB manufacturers' feedback, the actual form and schedule depend on external factors, for example if they prefer to communicate through an online system or via email.
-Others, like photos and renderings, are intended to improve the documentation, are not crucial to produce the PCBs, but save time and effort in the future.
+For the PCB manufacturers' feedback, the actual form and schedule depend on external factors; some prefer to communicate through an online system, others favor email.
+Providing photos and renderings is intended to improve the documentation and are not crucial to producing the PCBs, but having them saves future time and effort with minimal initial work.

 - [placement file](#placement-files) (e.g., `*.txt`)
 - [feedback from PCB manufacturer](#feedback-from-the-pcb-manufacturers)